decentralized-identity/interoperability/agenda.md

         * Storage searching for credentials
         * Support in wallets and other mobile apps
         * Can anoncreds and BBS+ be supported at same time? backwards compatibility and cross-verification?
-    * Q&A
+    * Q & A
         * Pam: Discovery in the wallet not currently in-scope for PE-- would you put it in scope if you could?
             * Stephen: I don't mind it being out of scope, because that gets into wallet/storage design
             * Stephen: Early days of Indy, searching was important in OrgBook's 7million VCs--
     * DID-Only Indy
         * Draft DID:Indy [spec](https://hackmd.io/@icZC4epNSnqBbYE0hJYseA/S1eUS2BQw) puts non-DID objects(schema, revocation registries, etc) into did docs and refers to them as URIs ; (BBS+ don't need the schema and credDef anyways); RevReg will stay on-ledger
-    * Q&A
         * Adrian: having trouble reconciling DIDs, BBS+, and confidential storage - it seems to me that adding stuff to the DID-core might be a bad idea?
 I like DIDs as control structures only :D; why not lean on some of the stuff being pushed in the confidential storage group ?
 Might the three (DID control structure, storage, and selective disclosure) be orthogonal by design?
             * Stephen: Using DID as indirection layer makes cross-ledger interactions much simpler and